Peter Dunn

 Biography

 Peter Dunn, PhD, is a lecturer in regional planning at UMass Amherst, where he teaches both undergraduate and graduate students interested in creating better communities.
-Dunn is the Program Director and academic advisor for the Bachelor of Science in Sustainable Community Development (BSSCD).
-He is also the Program Coordinator for the "4+1 MRP" and "4+2 MLA" accelerated master's programs.
+Prof. Dunn is the program director and academic advisor for the undergraduate Sustainable Community Development program.
+He also coordinates the 4+1 MRP and 4+2 MLA accelerated master's programs.

 Professor Dunn’s intellectual focus is at the intersection of planning and digital technologies.
 Specifically, he asks how such technologies are not straightforward solutions to identified problems, but are messy sites where diverse actors work through conflicting visions of desirable public life.
 Work from his doctoral dissertation, which investigates the idealized promise and actual use of smartphone apps for urban mobility, has been published in Urban Planning and the Journal of Urban Technology.